RelianceScope: An Analytical Framework for Examining Students' Reliance on Generative AI Chatbots in Problem Solving: Proof-of-Concept Study

 We conducted the study in an asynchronous, remote setting.
 The students visited our website on one of the nine days and spent an average of 30 minutes (SD = 15) without interruption.
 The study consisted of six stages, as shown in Table~\ref{table:study_procedure}.
 The materials used in the study are available in the supplementary materials\footnote{\url{https://osf.io/27ec5/overview?view_only=a8234a17f908464297d35d5ca1ef476c}}.

-Before students interacted with a chatbot, we measured their prior knowledge (Stage 1 in Table~\ref{table:study_procedure}) and self-regulation level (Stage 2).
+Before students interacted with a chatbot, we measured their prior knowledge (Stage 1 in Table~\ref{table:study_procedure}).
 The pre-test consisted of 10 multiple-choice questions, each with a corresponding Vue.js knowledge component and an ``I don't know'' option to minimize random guessing.
-The students were informed that their pre-test score would not affect their course grade, and they were encouraged to inform their unawareness to help us understand their prior knowledge.
+The students were informed that their pre-test score would not affect their course grade.
 The pre-test had a 5-minute time limit, and the website displayed an alert prompting submission.
-The students then answered 12 questions about their self-regulation.
-We adopted the SLR-O questionnaire, specifically designed for online and hybrid courses~\cite{broadbent2023self}.
-The students answered 3 indicative questions, each assessing self-efficacy, intrinsic motivation, extrinsic motivation, and metacognition, by rating their agreement with each statement on a 7-point Likert scale.
+The students then reported their self-efficacy, intrinsic motivation, extrinsic motivation, and metacognition (Stage 2) by answering 12 7-point Likert-scale questions~\cite{broadbent2023self}.

 The students then spent 20 minutes on a learning activity (Stages 3 \& 4).
 The activity involved creating a To-Do app that taught them how to set up a Vue.js app, display data reactively, and handle user input events.
 The students used an interface shown in Figure~\ref{fig:interface}.
 On the left (A), students were instructed on the learning objective and step-by-step guidance to create the app with a demo video of the outcome.
 We decided to provide the six-step guidance to prevent students from requesting AI to generate the entire code at once.
 By having students work on their code incrementally, we aimed to observe multiple rounds of their self-regulation during their learning.
 Students could move between the steps as long as their code did not produce any console errors.
 In the middle (B), students were given a skeleton code and could edit it and check the outcome.
 For each step, the code editor highlighted the relevant part of the code.
 On the right (C), students could chat with an AI chatbot, starting with the message, ``Feel free to ask for any help!''
 The chatbot could access the list of step-by-step guidance, answer code, students' current step, and their code.
 The chatbot was powered by gpt-4o-mini-2024-07-18 at the temperature set to 0 and had a minimal safeguard prompt to elicit students' natural usage of AI; however, we had to add an instruction that makes the chatbot refrain from giving answer code at once to avoid cases where students ask for a hint, but the chatbot gives direct answers.